dhondta/zotero-cli/doc/index.md

 - List field values (e.g. for spotting bad values)
 - Show items in the terminal, given a set of fields
 - Export items to an Excel file, given a set of fields
+- Mark items as read/unread
+- Get the most relevant items (based on a PageRank-like algorithm)

 Quick example: